 The first time you login to the system you get a welcome overlay screen informing you of several new features, including the Base Navigation Menu.

-• The Activity Stream page will display notifications from your modules or items that need attention.
-This will include posted announcements, new content items, grades and due assignments.
+- The Activity page will display Course Activity showing any modules with recent activity.
+Depending on your screen size, either to the right or underneath the Course Activity you will see an Activity Stream, showing a digest of activity in all modules you are enrolled on.
+This included posted announcements, new content items, grades and due assignments.
 Notifications are shown on the website, through email and via push notifications if you have installed the Blackboard app.
 You can change which notifications you receive by clicking on the “cog” icon at the top right corner of the screen, and then following the on-screen prompts.

-• The Organisations page contains all the school and department organisations you are enrolled on.
+- The Organisations page contains all the school and department organisations you are enrolled on.
 Organisations can also be viewed in List View or Grid View.

-• The Calendar displays the calendar items within all your modules.
+- The Calendar displays the calendar items within all your modules.
 This is also your own personal Calendar area any events added here are only viewable by yourself.
 You can customise which modules you want to view and also export the whole Calendar into your own email account.

-• The Messages page displays a list of all your modules and number of any unread messages within a module.
+- The Messages page displays a list of all your modules and number of any unread messages within a module.
 You can reply to messages from this page.
 The number of unread messages are indicated on the base navigation menu.

-• The Marks page provides an overview of all your current modules gradable items status and tasks including submissions to grade and post.
+- The Marks page provides an overview of all your current modules gradable items status and tasks including submissions to grade and post.
 Module Instructors can begin to grade from this page.

 The Modules Page